millerjmatos/cloud-init/README.md

 ./create-template.sh
 ```

-3. Deploy new VMs from template in ~30 seconds ✓
+3. Deploy new VMs from template in ~30 seconds (just clone the template) ✓

 ## Configuration